Co-Curricular Club Expo

 – Marketing

-Leader: Ms Milward
+Leader: Ms Morgan

-There is no cost associated with the student library team, and you will earn community service hours for your work.
-You need to love reading, be comfortable finding your way around the library (or willing to learn), be friendly, positive and polite and enjoy helping students as well as having good spoken and written English and confident using technology.
+All team members need to love reading, be comfortable finding your way around the library (or willing to learn), be friendly, positive, polite and enjoy helping students as well as having good spoken and written English and confident using technology.

 This is an opportunity for students to learn how to communicate effectively with specific audiences.
 Students can work on a student’s news crew, make podcasts, learn journalism and communication skills to share their stories and ideas with a local, national or even international audience.